k3b/APhotoManager/wiki/intentapi.md

 <pre>
 WHERE
-	# NOTE: there are no "and2-S between the colum-definitions.
+	# NOTE: there are no "AND-a between the colum-definitions.
 	latitude >= ?
-	latitude < ?
+	latitude &lt; ?
 	longitude >= ?
-	longitude < ?
+	longitude &lt; ?
 	datetaken >= ?
-	datetaken < ?
+	datetaken &lt; ?
 	_data like ?
 	WHERE-PARAMETERS
 		34.691944